 August 1991 marked Jarrett’s first Cup victory at Michigan International Speedway in a car owned by the famed Wood Brothers and he won his first Daytona 500 in 1993 in his second year with Joe Gibbs Racing.
 In 1995, he joined Robert Yates Racing and won his second Daytona 500 the following year.
 In 1997, he won a personal-best seven races and finished second in the Cup driver standings, and in 1999 won his first NASCAR Cup title.
 He won his third Daytona 500 in 2000.

-Jarrett and his father – who worked for ESPN from 1988 to 2000 as an auto racing analyst and is in the NASCAR Hall of Fame – are just the second father-son combo to win Cup titles.
+Jarrett and his father – who worked for ESPN from 1988 to 2000 as an auto racing analyst and is also in the NASCAR Hall of Fame – are just the second father-son combo to win Cup titles.
 (Lee and Richard Petty also did it.)

 From 1996 to 2001, Jarrett finished in the top five in points, and was ninth in 2002.
 He has four wins each at Daytona and Michigan, and his three victories in the Daytona 500 ties him for third all time with Bobby Allison and Jeff Gordon.